Joseph B. Keeper

 When he turned 13, Keeper was sent to a residential school for Aboriginal children.
-Brandon Residential School, operated by the Mission Board of the Methodist Church, was located far from Aboriginal Treaty Lands, making it difficult for Brandon and other First Nations students to stay connected to their families and culture.
-However, this did not prevent Brandon from excelling in track and field where he demonstrated the discipline and endurance for long distance running.
+Brandon Residential School, operated by the Mission Board of the Methodist Church, was located far from Aboriginal Treaty Lands which made it difficult for Keeper and other First Nations students to stay connected to their families and culture.
+However, this did not prevent Keeper from excelling in track and field where he demonstrated the discipline and endurance for long distance running.
 Little did he know that this would launch the start of his career.

 In 1910, 24-year-old Keeper moved to Winnipeg to continue his burgeoning athletic career.
 He joined the North End Amateur Athletic Club and, within the next year, set a National record for the ten-mile run.
 Keeper was selected for the prestigious opportunity to join the Canadian Olympic Team for the 1912 Summer Olympic Games in Stockholm, Sweden.
 He competed in both the 5,000 metre and 10,000 metre events.
 Keeper made Canadians proud when he won fourth place in the 10,000-metre finale.
 To this day, Keeper is the highest-placing Canadian in the Olympic Games 10,000 metre event.